aspatti1257/CellLineAnalyzer/README.md

                       defaults to True and the inner/outer monte carlo param values set by other arguments in this file.

+`RidgeRegressionAnalysis`: The configuration for the Ridge Regression analysis.
+Accepts three
+                            parameters: True or False, for whether the analysis should run at all.
+The number of outer monte carlo loops, and the number of inner monte carlo loops.
+If not specified, defaults to True and the inner/outer monte carlo param values set by other arguments in this file.

-`LinearRegressionAnalysis`: The configuration for the Linear Regression analysis.
+`LassoRegressionAnalysis`: The configuration for the Lasso Regression analysis.
 Accepts three
                             parameters: True or False, for whether the analysis should run at all.
 The number of outer monte carlo loops, and the number of inner monte carlo loops.
 If not specified, defaults to True and the inner/outer monte carlo param values set by other arguments